TomerLevy743/IntegrativePythonAws/README.md

 # AWS Resource Manager CLI

 A Python-based command-line tool to manage AWS resources seamlessly using **boto3**.
-This tool allows you to create and delete S3 buckets, manage EC2 instances, validate IP addresses, and handle DNS records with ease.
+This tool allows you to manage your EC2, S3, and Route53 needs!

 ## 🚀 Features

 - ✅ Create and delete **S3 Buckets**
+- ✅ Upload and delete files in S3
 - ✅ Manage **EC2 Instances**
-- ✅ Validate IP addresses and domain names
+- ✅ Create **Hosted Zones** with AWS Route 53
 - ✅ Manage **DNS records** with AWS Route 53
-- ✅ Upload and delete files in S3
 - ✅ Clear CLI messaging for better user feedback
 - ✅ Admin mode for easier testing